 Maya Abdominal Therapy

 Abdominal massage of this type is a therapeutic treatment that has been known and practiced by healers for thousands of years but forgotten in this century.
 Modern medicine often focuses on relieving symptoms, rather than addressing the root cause of a dis-ease.
-These ancient techniques treat the primary cause of female and male complaints, thereby preventing the progression of symptoms to chronic disease and allowing the body to use its inherent ability to self-heal.
+Ancient healers felt this technique helped to address the primary cause of female and male complaints, thereby preventing the progression of symptoms to chronic disease and allowing the body to use its inherent ability to self-heal.

 I love this work.
 I have healed myself from a number of issues, and have seen seemingly miraculous relief in many clients.
 I have assisted in many healing transformations through applying these techniques.
 This wisdom is ancient women’s wisdom.
 When I remember the ancient ones, I see the grandmother’s in their homes attending to the health of the family through nourishment, touch, and the medicine of the plants.
 These women are still with us, and they are within us.
 Let’s access these ancient teachings so that we may pass them on to the next generations.